Near Freedom in Caribou County, Idaho — The American West (Mountains)

 Early pioneers gathered at this location which was the first division of the Oregon and California Trails.
 The Hudspeth Cutoff went due west to California, while the main route of the Oregon Trail went northwest to Fort Hall.

 Location.
 42° 59.814′ N, 111° 4.575′ W. Marker is near Freedom, Idaho, in Caribou County.
 Marker is at the intersection of State Highway 34 and State Line Road, on the right when traveling west on State Highway 34.
+Marker is located in a pull-out on the north side of Idaho Highway 34.
 Touch for map.
-Marker is located in a pull-out on the north side of Idaho Highway 34.
 Marker is in this post office area: Freedom WY 83120, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 12 miles of this marker, measured as the crow flies.
 The Baker Cabin (approx. 3.9 miles away in Wyoming); Tincup Creek (approx. 5.9 miles away); First Post Office (approx. 6.4 miles away in Wyoming); Agriculture under the Stars (approx. 8.7 miles away in Wyoming); Wyoming's Wildlife (approx. 8.7 miles away in Wyoming); The Astorians (approx. 11.6 miles away in Wyoming).